Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 The [async-await](#async-and-await) example earlier looks simple, but there is a lot going on there:

 - The first call to `read` that returns a future is executed as a single [message](#messages-and-atomicity).
-- The `await` keyword causes a new [message](#messages-and-atomicity) to be sent.
+- The `await` keyword ends the current message by committing it and _sends_ a new [message](#messages-and-atomicity).
 - This sent message will be executed as a single message and could possibly be executed remotely, see [inter-canister calls](#inter-canister-calls)
-- The sent message results in a callback that is executed as yet another message in the the last line of `call_read`.
+- The sent message results in a _callback_ that is executed as yet another message in the the last line of `call_read`.

 In total, there are **three messages**, two of which are executed in `call_read` and one that is executed elsewhere.

 > **NOTE**
-> _Even if we don't `await` a future, a [message](#messages-and-atomicity) could be sent and [remote code execution](#atomic-functions-that-send-messages) could be initiated and change the state remotely, see [_state commits_](#state-commits-and-message-sends)_
+> _Even if we don't `await` a future, a [message](#messages-and-atomicity) could still be sent and [remote code execution](#atomic-functions-that-send-messages) could be initiated and change the state remotely or locally, see [*state commits*](#state-commits-and-message-sends)._

 ### Atomic functions that send messages

-A successful atomic function may or may not mutate the state itself, but during execution, it could send multiple messages (by calling shared functions) that each may or may not execute and mutate state successfully, see [state commits](#state-commits-and-message-sends).
+A successful atomic function may or may not mutate the state itself, but successful execution could cause multiple messages to be sent (by calling shared functions) that each may or may not execute (and possibly mutate state) successfully, see [state commits](#state-commits-and-message-sends).

 ```motoko
 {{#include _mo/async-calls5.mo:a}}
 ```

 We have two state variables `s1` and `s2` and two shared functions that mutate them.
 Both functions `incr_s1` and `incr_s2` are each executed atomically as single messages.
 (They do not `await` in their body).

 `incr_s1` should execute successfully, while `incr_s2` will trap and revert any state mutation.

 A call to `atomic` will execute successfully without mutating the state during its own execution.
 When `atomic` exits successfully [with a result](#state-commits-and-message-sends), the calls to `incr_s1` and `incr_s2` are committed and two separate messages are sent, see [state commits].

 Now, `incr_s1` will mutate the state, while `incr_s2` does not.
 The values of `s1` and `s2`, after the successful atomic execution of `atomic` will be `1` and `0` respectively.

 These function calls could have been calls to shared function in remote actors, therefore initiating remote execution of code and possible remote state mutations.

 > **NOTE**
 > _We are using the `ignore` keyword to ignore return types that are not the empty tuple `()` to resume execution.
 For example, `0 / 0` should in principle return a `Nat`, while `incr_s1()` returns a future of type `async ()`._